withastro/docs/src/pages/en/guides/configuring-astro.md

 This can be helpful if you have scripts with names that might be impacted by ad blockers (e.g. `ads.js` or `google-tag-manager.js`).

 ## Environment Variables
-Environment variables can normally be accessed with `import.meta.env`, but not in configuration files.
-Astro is unable to load `.env` files as the files to load can only be determined after evaluating the Astro config.
+Astro evaluates configuration files before it loads your other files.
+As such, you can't use `import.meta.env` or access environment variables that were set in `.env` files.

+You can use `process.env` in a configuration file to access other environment variables, like those set by the CLI.

 ## Configuration Reference